Kerry Buckley

 The story runner looks like a very promising tool though, and I can't wait for the stable release.

-7 Responses to 'Driving Selenium from the RSpec Story Runner (RBehave)'
+7 replies on “Driving Selenium from the RSpec Story Runner (RBehave)”

 You can definitely drive multiple browsers from Selenium, but I’m not sure about checking the DOM.